-Step 1: Dismantling The Wall UnitWe removed the middle unit and dismantled it piece-by-piece as most of it was going to be salvaged and repurposed for the bookcases.
-The vertical sticks of wood are holding freshly glued trim that was salvaged from the door fronts.
-They fit perfectly across the top of each bookcase without the need to cut - love when that happens!
+Step 1: Dismantling The Wall UnitWe removed the middle unit and dismantled it piece-by-piece as most of it was going to be salvaged for the bookcases.
+The vertical sticks of wood you see in the photo below are holding glued trim re-purposed from the door fronts while it dries.
+The trim fit perfectly across the top of each bookcase without the need to cut - love when that happens!

-Step 3: Tiling The Fireplace BoxWe laid slate subway tiles around the fireplace that match the slate floors in our front entry.
+Step 3: Tiling The Fireplace BoxSlate subway tiles were installed around the fireplace opening, which are the same tiles in our front entry.

-Step 5: Priming the BookcasesA fresh coat of Zinsser Bulls Eye Primer was applied followed by three coats of Behr Satin Interior paint using a short nap roller.
-Afterwards, three coats of satin polycrylic were added to protect the finish.
+Step 5: Priming the BookcasesFirst the wood on the old bookcases were sanded using a 80 grit sanding block to rough up the finish to give the paint some bite.
+First we primed the bookcases using Zinsser Bulls Eye Primer.
+All the built-ins received three coats of Behr Satin Interior paint using a short nap roller followed by three coats of Minwax satin polycrylic to protect the finish.

-Step 6: Mounting Bookcases to the wallThe bookcases were mounted to the wall with L-brackets to give them a custom built-in appearance.
-Trim was added along the bottom of all three pieces to unify them.
-The shelves were salvaged from the side panels of the middle unit that we removed.
-The new hardware matches our dining room built-ins.
+Step 6: Mounting Bookcases to the wallThe bookcases were mounted to the wall with L-brackets to give them that custom built-in appearance.
+The bookcase shelves were salvaged from the side panels of the former middle unit of the 80's wall unit.
+Matching trim was added along the bottom of all three pieces to unify them.
+New hardware matched our dining room built-ins.

 The photo above was taken after we finished this project in 2012.
 We have since incorporated many changes into this room as you can see by comparing the photo above from the photo below.